-T-bone accidents, also known as side-impact collisions or broadside crashes, are among the most dangerous types of vehicle accidents.
+“T-bone” accidents, also known as side-impact collisions or broadside crashes, are among the most dangerous types of vehicle accidents.

 These collisions occur when the front of one vehicle crashes into the side of another, forming a "T" shape at the point of impact.
 The impact force concentrates on a relatively small area of the struck vehicle, often resulting in severe damage and injuries to the occupants.

-T-bone accidents are particularly dangerous because the side of a vehicle offers less protection compared to the front or rear.
+T-bone accidents are particularly dangerous because the side of a vehicle often offers less protection compared to the front or rear.
 While modern cars are equipped with side-impact airbags and reinforced structures to improve safety, the risk of serious injury or death remains high.

-Passengers on the struck side of the vehicle are especially vulnerable, as they are directly in the path of the oncoming vehicle.
+Passengers on the struck side of the vehicle are especially vulnerable, as they are directly in the path of the oncoming vehicle.These accidents often occur at intersections when one driver fails to yield the right-of-way or runs a red light or stop sign.

 The devastating consequences of T-bone accidents highlight the importance of determining fault and holding negligent drivers accountable.